khaors/geocompr/main.md

 seine_pos = st_point_on_surface(seine)
 ```

-It ensures that the created point lies on the given object (see red points on Figure \@ref(fig:centr)).
+This ensures that the created point lies on the given object (see red points on Figure \@ref(fig:centr)).

 <div class="figure" style="text-align: center">
 <img src="figures/centr-1.png" alt="Comparison between the outputs of `st_centroid()` (black points) and `st_point_on_surface()` (red points) on New Zeleand's regions (left) and the Seine, Marne and Yonne rivers (right)." width="576" />